Lillian Faralla: AAGPBL career

 Faralla entered the league in 1946 with the Peoria Redwings, playing for them one year before joining the Fort Wayne Daisies (1947), South Bend Blue Sox (1948–1949), Kalamazoo Lassies (1950), and coming back to South Bend (1951).
-She posted a career-high 19 victories in 1949, but her career milestone came in 1949, when she pitched two no-hitters in that season.
+She posted a career-high 19 victories in 1949, and her career milestone also came in 1949, when she pitched two no-hitters in that season.
 She reached the playoffs with the Blue Sox in all three seasons she played for them, including the championship team in 1951.

 "Women should have their own league (...)
 The game should be adapted for women players (...)
 Enjoying something you like to do and getting paid for it", Faralla recalled in an interview.
-It was the lessons of baseball, taught by AAGPBL managers as Bill Allington, that the women would remember most about their time in the field of play.
+It was the lessons of baseball, taught by AAGPBL managers such as Bill Allington, that the women would remember most about their time in the field of play.
 After the circuit folded in 1954, many of them would go on to coach softball and baseball themselves for schools and other organizations with teams.

-In November 1988 Faralla the entire AAGPBL was inducted into the Baseball Hall of Fame and Museum in Cooperstown, New York.
+In November 1988, Faralla, along with the entire AAGPBL, was inducted into the Baseball Hall of Fame and Museum in Cooperstown, New York.
 She died on July 26, 2019.